robotlolita/robotlolita.github.io/_drafts/a-monad-in-practicality-controlling-time.md

 [communicating sequential processes][], Futures are by far the cheapest implementation in most languages, since they don't require additional language support besides threads **or** higher-order functions.
-The simple implementation of futures allows asynchronous computations to be composed just as synchronous computations can be.
-However, co-monadic futures are a necessary extension to integrate these computations with the language's syntactic structure — this concept is the basis for [C#'s async/await semantics][async-await].
+The simple implementation of Futures allows asynchronous computations to be composed just as synchronous computations can be.
+However, co-monadic Futures are a necessary extension to integrate these computations with the language's syntactic structure — this concept is the basis for [C#'s async/await semantics][async-await].

-This article is intended as a general introduction to the concept of Futures, and how they change the possibilities of composing asynchronous computations (IOW, how to think with futures), as well as a description of its practical usage in JavaScript using
+This article is intended as a general introduction to the concept of Futures, and how they change the possibilities of composing asynchronous computations (IOW, how to think with Futures), as well as a description of its practical usage in JavaScript using
 [my implementation of monadic Futures][data.future], therefore most of the article assumes familiarity with the JavaScript language, although